pankaj02/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I faced issues with Line jumping at top corners, I fixed this by taking average of polynomial constants for both left and right lines.
-Another issue which I had faced was right lanes were not clearly recognized when brightness of roads were changing, to fix this I used multiple gradient filters
+Another issue which I had faced was right lanes were not clearly recognized when brightness of roads were changing, to fix this I used multiple gradient filters.
+The pipeline could be made more robust by normalizing image to account for illumination variations.